JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/google_studio.md

 Official website [https://aistudio.google.com/](https://aistudio.google.com/)

 Google AI Studio is a browser-based IDE tailored for prototyping with generative models.
 Users can swiftly experiment with various models and prompts within Google AI Studio.
-Once satisfied with their creation, they can seamlessly export it to code in their preferred programming language through the Gemini API

 ## Connect your Provider account
 - Create an account in [Google AI Studio](https://aistudio.google.com/app/prompts/new_chat)